DanRohde/blender-stuff/WFC 3D Generator/README.md

 ## Probability Constraints
-* Used custom property: `wfc_weight`
+* Used custom property: `wfc_weight,wfc_probability`
 * Allowed property values:
+    * wfc_probability: float value between 0 and 1
-    * empty string - weight of 1
-    * 0 - object will not be used
-    * 1..n - increases the chance of being chosen by a factor of n
+    * wfc_weight: empty string - weight of 1, 0 - object will not be used, 1..n - increases the chance of being chosen by a factor of n

 ## Transformation Constraints